asimons04/tesseract/README.md

 - Spotify tracks, albums, and playlists will embed a player right in the feed or post.
   - (Optional) To enable full track playback rather than previews, you will need to either allow 3rd party cookies for the Tesseract domain or whitelist cookies for `open.spotify.com`.
 This is to allow the Spotify iframe to detect your login.
     - On mobile browsers, Spotify will only allow track previews regardless of login state so don't bother allowing 3rd party cookies.
+    - With the push to end 3rd party cookies (which is ultimately a good thing since advertisers can't be trusted), playing full tracks may no longer be possible due to not being able to associate the iframe player with your logged-in account.